ErpNetDocs/tech/advanced/document-amounts/amounts-calculation/percent-calculation.md

 - Default Percent is 5%;
 - Distribute By is 'Product Definition'.
 The weight of the specific product is 100%;
 - Base On Lines is True;
-- Add to customer is False;
+- Add To Customer is False;
-- Add to line is False;
+- Add To Line is False;
 - Round Scale is '2'.

 The example document has three rows: